jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 ### Level II - Terraced Houses

 Only with DLC `The High Life`.
-*Unlocks at 700 Engineers*
+*Unlocks at 700 engineers*

+- Terraced **worker** houses
-- Worker Level 1: 30 workers
+  - Level 1: +10 residents with tea, tools and electricity as basic needs.
-- Worker Level 2: 40 workers
+  - Level 2: +10 additional residents with suits and sardines as basic needs.
+- Terraced **artisan** houses
-- Artisan Level 1: 50 artisans
+  - Level 1: +20 residents with tea, bombins and electricity as basic needs.
-- Artissan Level 2: 70 artisans
+  - Level 2: +40 residents with gramophones, typewriters and violines as basic needs.

 You can either use the skyscraper upgrade button (recommended), or the build menu as a fallback in case of mod conflicts.